sfu-dhil/wilde-schema/docs/file_management.md

 ## File Names

-Create a unique file for each individual news report.
-The name of the news report should follow this format, making sure to preserve the article ( “the”) when it is part of the newspaper title.
+A unique file is created for each individual news report.
+The name of the news report should follow this format, making sure to preserve the article (“the”) when it is part of the newspaper title.

 * The Australian Star - May 22 1895.xml